Meet the Board

 A fellow of the Royal Institution of Chartered Surveyors, Rodger has spent over 35 years in local government, most recently as Head of Property for Southampton City Council until his retirement in early 2016.
 This role involved developing the Council’s Corporate Property Strategy and carried responsibility for revenue budgets totalling £37 million per annum and capital budgets totalling £34 million.

 Rodger’s senior-level management experience offers strength in change management, strategic and financial management, and all aspects of property management.

 From 1974 to 2004 Julie was employed by Barclays Bank where she undertook a wide range of activities latterly as Lending Manager lending to business up to £5m turnover.
 From 2004 to 2009 she worked for Business Link providing help and support for businesses which she continued to do through her own business until 2013.
-Then until her retirement in 2013 Julie ran her own business offering management networking suppers for women.
-Julie sits on the Audit, Risk and Finance committee and is Chair of the New Leaf Board.
+Then until her retirement in 2013 Julie ran her own businesses offering management consultancy and networking suppers for professional and entrepreneurial women.

 Graham is a tenant Board member with over 30 years’ experience of living in the rented sector so brings valuable insight to the work of the Board.
 He has served on Youth Offending Team panels dealing with case decisions for young offenders and currently works as a team supervisor for a local cleaning firm.